-UIS Peoria Center students may take the Speaker Series course online.
-If you are a Peoria student and wish to take this course online instead of attending events in person, please contact email@example.com for registration information.
+UIS Peoria Center students should take the Speaker Series course online.
+If you are a Peoria student and wish to take this course online instead of attending events in person, please contact firstname.lastname@example.org for registration information.

 What if I have questions or need help?